Home Compare MCO vs SCCO

 Relative Position vs Comparable Companies

-Both rank well on profitability, but Southern Copper Corporation still sits higher.
+On valuation, the same pattern holds: both rank well, but Southern Copper Corporation still sits higher.

 MCO